Fixing Expert

 circular saw

-A circular saw is a cutting tool that’s even better than a jigsaw for cutting vinyl flooring planks.
+A circular saw is a cutting tool that’s even better than a jigsaw for cutting vinyl flooring.
 That’s because a circular saw can cut vinyl planks rapidly and efficiently.
-All you need to do is to keep the plank positioned rightly under the blade.
+All you need to know is to keep the plank positioned correctly under the blade.

 4. Table Saw